christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_03.md

   - Firstly, select the `Shortest path (point to point)`
   - Select the roads layer and check that the coordinate system is the `EPSG:31287`
   - For the path type to calculate, select `Shortest`
-  - Set the `Start Point` to be the place where you currently live in Graz and the `End Point` to be the university and specifically the Deparment of Geography
+  - Set the `Start Point` to be your home by clicking `...` and the `End Point` to be the Deparment of Geography
   - Set `Default Speed` as 5 km/h and leave everything else to default
   - Run the tool
   - Inspect the result and adjust the symbology